Rosaaalfi/MMOBlock-Rework/README.md

 - Performance optimization
 - Extensible API integrations

-MMOBlock is structured into multiple isolated modules to improve maintainability, scalability, and long-term support.
+The repository is separated into multiple independent modules to ensure scalability, maintainability, and long-term support.

 ---